Cristina Fernández de Kirchner

-Cristina Elisabet Fernández de Kirchner (Note: /es-419/.)
-(Note: She is variously known as Cristina Fernández, simply Cristina, or by her initials CFK, among others.) (born 19 February 1953) is an Argentine lawyer and politician who served as the 56th President of Argentina from 2007 to 2015, and later as the 37th Vice President of Argentina under President Alberto Fernández from 2019 to 2023.
+Cristina Elísabet Fernández de Kirchner (Note: /es-419/.)
+(Note: She is variously known as Cristina Fernández, Cristina Kirchner, simply Cristina, or by her initials CFK, among others.) (born 19 February 1953) is an Argentine lawyer and politician who served as the 55th President of Argentina from 2007 to 2015, and later as the 37th Vice President of Argentina under President Alberto Fernández from 2019 to 2023.
 The widow of Néstor Kirchner, she was also First Lady during his presidency from 2003 to 2007.
-She was the second female president of Argentina (after Isabel Perón) and the first to be directly elected to office.
+She was the second female president of Argentina after Isabel Perón and the first to be directly elected to office.
 Ideologically self-identified as a Peronist and a progressive, her political approach is called Kirchnerism.
 Since 2024, she has been the president of the Justicialist Party.

-Born in La Plata, Buenos Aires Province, she studied law at the National University of La Plata, and moved to Río Gallegos, Santa Cruz, with her husband Néstor Kirchner upon graduation.
+Born in La Plata, Buenos Aires Province, she studied law at the National University of La Plata, and moved to Río Gallegos, Santa Cruz, with her husband, Néstor Kirchner, upon graduation.
 She was elected to the provincial legislature, while her husband was elected mayor of Río Gallegos.
 She was elected national senator in 1995, and had a controversial tenure, while her husband was elected governor of Santa Cruz.
 In 1994, she was also elected to the constituent assembly that amended the Constitution of Argentina.
-She was the first lady from 2003 to 2007 after her husband was elected president.

 Néstor Kirchner did not run for re-election.
 Instead, she became the candidate for the Front for Victory alliance, becoming president in the 2007 presidential election.
 Her first term of office started with a conflict with the agricultural sector, and her proposed taxation system was rejected.
-After this she nationalised private pension funds, and fired the president of the Central Bank.
-The price of public services remained subsidised and she renationalised energy firm YPF as a result.
+After this she nationalized private pension funds, and fired the president of the Central Bank.
+The price of public services remained subsidized, and she renationalized energy firm YPF as a result.
 The country had good relations with other South American nations, and strained relations with the western bloc as part of the regional political movement known as pink tide.
 She also continued her husband's human rights policies, and had a rocky relationship with the press.
 Néstor Kirchner died in 2010, and she was re-elected for a second term in 2011.
 She won the 2011 general election with 54.11% of the votes, the highest percentage obtained by any presidential candidate since 1983.
-The 37.3% difference between votes for hers and the runner-up ticket Binner-Morandini was the second largest in the history of Argentine general elections.
 She established currency controls during her second term, and the country fell into sovereign default in 2014.
-She left office in 2015 with her approval ratings above 50%, a rare feat for Argentina's presidents, whom since the return of democracy have usually finished their administrations with much lower scores.